AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-new-confluence-user.md

 If you still require a Confluence account just enter your email address above and submit the issue.

-**If this account needed as an urgent basis, please provide us the details how it is impacting your routine process and why this account required to be created earlier**

 **Notes:**

 *We do not currently support external users.
 All users must provide a DXC email for authentication purposes.